Skip to main content

 Step bundles allow you to reuse Steps and sequences of Steps in any Workflow in a convenient way, without having to manually copy and paste Steps from a YAML file.

-Step bundles allow you to group multiple steps into a single unit.
-With Step bundles, you can reuse Steps and sequences of Steps without manually copying and pasting from a YAML file.
+Step bundles allow you to group multiple Steps into a single unit.
+With Step bundles, you can reuse Steps and sequences of Steps without manually copying and pasting from a YAML configuration file.

 Step bundles are configured with a root level entity called step_bundles.
 You can insert Step bundles into any Workflow.
 Unlike utility Workflows and Workflow chaining, Step Bundles can be placed anywhere in a Workflow.